 portuguese DRONE AUTHORItY, ANAC

 The ANAC is the civil Portuguese airspace authority which stands for Autoridade Nacional de Aviação Civil.
 Next to the ANAC you have the APANT in Portugal.
 This is the authority that regulates the drone use in portugal.
 APANT stands for Associação Portuguesa de Aeronaves Não Tripuladas.

 The Romanian Civil Aviation Authority or AACR is the number one drone authority in Romania.
 As their website is not in English and Google won’t translate them automatically it’s hard to get to the right drone information for a foreign drone pilot.
 Through the buttons below you can get to the useful websites through which you can hopefully get the answers you need as a European drone pilot.

 Slovakian DRONE Devision, CAD

 The Slovakian drone legislation is under control of the Slovakian Civil Aviation Division of the Transportation Office (CAD).
 It’s hard to find the right pages for the best drone information and Slovakian Airspace.
 Hopefully you will get there by using the buttons below.

-The CAA in Slovania is the Civil Aviation Agency Slovenia.
-They don’t have really good English website ad also the Slovanian drone information is pretty limited.
-It’s hart to find the right no-fly zone map but through the links below you can probably find the no-fly zone map is you can read Slovanian.
+The CAA in Slovenia is the Civil Aviation Agency Slovenia.
+They don’t have really good English website and also the Slovenian drone information is pretty limited.
+It was hard to find the right no-fly zone map but found it and you can check it to the button below.
 Sorry we couldn’t find it for foreigners but please let us know when you have found it.